 Not all businesses have formal governance with a board of directors.
 Even if you do it yourself, governance is worth taking seriously, to review the ‘big picture’ of your business regularly.
 Here’s how.

 Do-it-yourself governance means regularly reviewing how your business is performing, using advisors or other business owners to help.
-This approach to governance is less structured than having an advisory board or a board of directors — but that doesn’t mean it’s less important.
+This approach to governance is less structured than having an advisory board or a medium or large board of directors — but that doesn’t mean it’s less important.

 Make sure you have your basics in order first.
 Understand all your duties as a director, like acting in good faith, meeting your commitments and trading sensibly.